List of Dexter characters: Harrison Morgan

 In Dexter: New Blood, Harrison is now a teenager and reunites with his father.
 Approximately 10 years after the original series' finale, Dexter has moved to the fictional small town of Iron Lake, New York, posing as Jim Lindsay, a local shopkeeper.
 He is in a relationship with Angela Bishop (Julia Jones), the town's chief of police, and has abstained from killing for almost a decade.
 Debra has replaced Harry in Dexter's mind as his "Dark Passenger", albeit one who advises him on ways not to kill.
 He "falls off the wagon", however, when he impulsively murders Matt Caldwell (Steve M. Roberts), an arrogant stockbroker who once killed five people and got away with it thanks to his family's wealth and political clout.

 Caldwell is officially considered a missing person, and his father Kurt (Clancy Brown) begins nosing around the investigation.
 Dexter destroys the corpse and alters the crime scene to make it look like Matt left town after being injured.
 That night, he runs into Kurt, who drunkenly claims to have gotten a FaceTime message from his son.
 Unbeknownst to Dexter, Kurt is a serial killer who preys on runaway teenage girls, and is trying to get the search called off so the police won't find his victims' bodies.

 At the same time, a now teenage Harrison (Jack Alcott) comes back into Dexter's life, having tracked him to Iron Lake.
 He says he lived in a series of foster homes after Hannah died of pancreatic cancer.
 Over Debra's objections, Dexter once again becomes a father to the boy, who quickly becomes a popular student and star of his school's wrestling team, and befriends Angela's adopted daughter, Audrey (Johnny Sequoyah).
 Harrison also causes Dexter to depart somewhat from his "code"; when Harrison nearly dies of a fentanyl overdose at a party, Dexter murders the drug dealer who sold him the pills by forcing him to ingest a lethal amount of the drug, having been interrupted before killing via his usual method, a stab wound to the chest.

 Harrison is injured in a knife fight with another student, Ethan Williams (Christian Dell'Edera), whom he badly wounds.
 Harrison claims that Ethan told him he was planning a school shooting and stabbed him, and that he stabbed Ethan back in self-defense.
 When it is discovered that Ethan was indeed planning to kill several of his classmates, Harrison is hailed as a hero, but Dexter doubts his story.
 Using his training as a blood spatter analyst, Dexter reconstructs the fight and determines that Harrison stabbed Ethan unprovoked, and then inflicted a superficial stab wound upon himself to make it look like Ethan attacked him.
-Dexter searches Harrison's room and finds a bloody straight razor - the same kind of blade that Arthur Mitchell used to kill Rita - and realizes that his son has inherited his homicidal tendencies.
+Dexter searches Harrison's room and finds a straight razor – the same kind of blade that Arthur Mitchell used to kill Rita – and realizes that his son has inherited his homicidal tendencies.